aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/create-chart-using-shape/_index.md

 ```

 That's it!
 You have successfully created a chart using a shape in a Word document using Aspose.Words for .NET.

+## Conclusion
+In this tutorial, you have learned how to create a chart using a shape in a Word document using Aspose.Words for .NET.
+By following the step-by-step guide, you can insert and configure a chart shape, customize its appearance, and save the document.
+Aspose.Words for .NET provides a comprehensive set of features for working with Word documents and charts, enabling you to create professional-looking and visually appealing charts directly in your .NET applications.

+### FAQs

+#### Q1.
+Can I create charts in a Word document using Aspose.Words for .NET?
+Yes, with Aspose.Words for .NET, you can create charts in a Word document programmatically.
+Aspose.Words provides APIs and functionalities to insert various types of charts, customize their appearance, and manipulate chart data.

+#### Q2.
+What chart types are supported by Aspose.Words for .NET?
+Aspose.Words for .NET supports a wide range of chart types, including line charts, bar charts, pie charts, area charts, scatter charts, and more.
+You can choose the appropriate chart type based on your data and visualization requirements.

+#### Q3.
+Can I customize the appearance of the created chart?
+Yes, you can customize the appearance of the created chart using Aspose.Words for .NET.
+You can modify properties such as chart title, legend position, data labels, axis labels, colors, and other visual elements to meet your specific design and formatting needs.